sakshimohan/resource_allocation_formula/README.md

 * James Gaylard who provided vary valuable inputs in formulating the code to run the pace of change simulation

-**Note: This work is not endorsed by the authors of the research paper, University of York or the Government of Malawi.**
+**Note: This work is not endorsed by the co-authors of the research paper, University of York or the Government of Malawi.**